profman23/ERPSYSTEM/replit.md

 # Veterinary ERP SaaS Platform

 ## Overview
-This project is an enterprise-grade, multi-tenant Veterinary ERP SaaS platform designed to provide a robust foundation for veterinary practice management.
-The primary goal of Phase 1 is to establish a production-ready infrastructure with 100% AGI-Grade Tenant Isolation, ensuring high security, performance, and scalability from the outset.
-The platform aims to streamline operations for veterinary clinics through advanced features and a modern technology stack, with future phases expanding into comprehensive ERP functionalities, advanced clinical tools, and AI/AGI integration.
+This project is an enterprise-grade, multi-tenant Veterinary ERP SaaS platform aimed at providing a robust foundation for veterinary practice management.
+The initial phase focuses on establishing a production-ready infrastructure with 100% AGI-Grade Tenant Isolation to ensure high security, performance, and scalability.
+The platform is designed to streamline veterinary clinic operations with advanced features and a modern technology stack, with future plans for comprehensive ERP functionalities, advanced clinical tools, and AI/AGI integration to achieve significant market potential and business growth.

 ## User Preferences
 I prefer detailed explanations and a clear understanding of the architectural decisions.
 I want iterative development with a focus on core functionalities first.
 Ask before making major changes to the system architecture or core dependencies.